 - Distance: 1/4 mile loop

-This level trail takes you to a massive hill alive with bright red and yellow clay.
+The short and sweet (and level) trail takes you to a massive hill composed of bright red and yellow clay.
 You can get very close to the hill, but make sure not to touch it.
-The dry landscape and interesting outcropping remind me of the landscapes of Africa – so cool!

 #3.
 Hike the Leaf Hill Trail